pendulum-project/ntpd-rs/DEVELOPMENT.md

  - One task responsible for handling dynamic changes in configuration commanded over the configuration socket.

 For each of these tasks, the daemon crate contains the logic for input/output and handing of relevant communications between the tasks.
 In particular, all code needed to deal with the async and parallel execution environment lives here.
 The implementation of the actual parsing of network packets, and the steering and filtering algorithms is handled by the `ntp-proto` crate.

+### ntp-client

+The `ntp-client` crate communicates with the daemon's observability and configuration tasks (see below) to provide information about the daemon's state and change configuration options at runtime.

 ### ntp-udp